• Skip to primary navigation

 • How to freeze: Let it cool completely, then transfer to a freezer-safe plastic bag.
 Store in the freezer for up to 3 months.
 To thaw, place in the refrigerator overnight.

-butternut squash carrot ginger soup in three bowls with spoons
+Creamy squash carrot ginger soup distributed in 3 bowls.

 Author: MaryAnne